BeatEdit for Premiere Pro

 create appealing slideshows in seconds

 - robust, state of the art beat detection

 - create sequence markers or clip markers

-- compatible with Automate to Sequence function of Premiere Pro
+- compatible with the Automate to Sequence function in Premiere Pro

 - select beats randomly to create more variation